Skip to Content

 Program costs are covered by the ISPEED program and our sponsors.
 Students who participate in ISPEED in BME earn benefits including an application fee waiver, full tuition, transportation to and from Baltimore, housing, meals, and access to campus facilities such as the Athletic Center and library.

-New for Summer 2025: Students can apply for a one-time, need-based stipend (payment) for their participation in ISPEED as part of the online program application.
+ISPEED applicants can apply for a one-time, need-based stipend (payment) for their participation in ISPEED as part of the program’s online application.
 Read more about stipend eligibility and the application process here, under the Application Instructions tab.

 Apply Now